openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 See [Application program logical levels](https://www.ibm.com/docs/kk/cics-ts/5.3?topic=linking-application-program-logical-levels#dfhp35p) for more information about program logical levels.**

----

 ## Rules for calling subprograms

 ### Location of subprogram

-- `EXEC CICS LINK`
-    - The subprogram can be remote.
-- Static or dynamic COBOL call
-    - The subprogram must be local.
+With `EXEC CICS LINK` the subprogram can be remote, and for Static or dynamic COBOL call the subprogram must be local.

----

 ### Translation

-- If a compiler with an integrated translator is used, translation is not required.
+If a compiler with an integrated translator is used, translation is not required.

-- `EXEC CICS LINK`
-    - The linked subprogram must be translated if it, or any subprogram invoked from it, contains CICS function.
+With `EXEC CICS LINK` the linked subprogram must be translated if it, or any subprogram invoked from it, contains CICS function.

-- Static or dynamic COBOL call
-    - The called subprogram must be translated if it contains CICS commands or references to the EXEC interface block ( DFHEIBLK) or to the CICS communication area (DFHCOMMAREA).
+With Static or dynamic COBOL calls the called subprogram must be translated if it contains CICS commands or references to the EXEC interface block (

----
+      DFHEIBLK) or to the CICS communication area (DFHCOMMAREA).

 ### Compilation

-- You must always use the NODYNAM compiler option (the default) when you compile a COBOL program that is to run with CICS, even if the program issues dynamic calls.
+You must always use the NODYNAM compiler option (the default) when you compile a COBOL program that is to run with CICS, even if the program issues dynamic calls.

----

 ### Link-editing

-- EXEC CICS LINK
-    - The linked subprogram must be compiled and link-edited as a separate program
+With EXEC CICS LINK the linked subprogram must be compiled and link-edited as a separate program

-- Static COBOL call
-    - The subprogram must be link-edited with the calling program to form a single load module (but the programs can be compiled separately).
-    - This can produce large program modules, and it also stops two programs that call the same program from sharing a copy of that program.
+For Static COBOL calls the subprogram must be link-edited with the calling program to form a single load module (but the programs can be compiled separately), which can produce large program modules, and it also stops two programs that call the same program from sharing a copy of that program.

-- Dynamic COBOL call
-    - The subprogram must be compiled and link-edited as a separate load module.
-    - It can reside in the link pack area or in a library that is shared with other CICS and non-CICS regions at the same time.
+For Dynamic COBOL calls the subprogram must be compiled and link-edited as a separate load module, this can reside in the link pack area or in a library that is shared with other CICS and non-CICS regions at the same time.

----

 ### CICS CSD entries without autoinstall program

-- If you use the program autoinstall, you do not require an entry in the CSD.
+If you use the program autoinstall, you do not require an entry in the CSD.

-- EXEC CICS LINK
-    - The linked subprogram must be defined using RDO.
-If the linked subprogram is unknown or unavailable, even though autoinstall is active, the LINK fails with the PGMIDERR condition.
+For EXEC CICS LINK the linked subprogram must be defined using RDO, and if the linked subprogram is unknown or unavailable, even though autoinstall is active, the LINK fails with the PGMIDERR condition.

-- Static COBOL call
-    - The calling program must be defined in the CSD.
-If program A calls program B and then program B attempts to call program A, COBOL issues a message and an abend (1015).
-    - The subprogram is part of the calling program so no CSD entry is required.
+For Static COBOL calls the calling program must be defined in the CSD, and if program A calls program B and then program B attempts to call program A, COBOL issues a message and an abend (1015), also the subprogram is part of the calling program so no CSD entry is required.

-- Dynamic COBOL call
-    - The calling program must be defined in the CSD.
-If program A calls program B and then program B attempts to call program A, COBOL issues a message and an abend (1015).
-    - The subprogram must be defined in the CSD.
-    - If the subprogram cannot be loaded or is unavailable even though autoinstall is active, COBOL issues a message and abends (1029).
+For Dynamic COBOL calls the calling program must be defined in the CSD, and if program A calls program B and then program B attempts to call program A, COBOL issues a message and an abend (1015), also the subprogram must be defined in the CSD, and if the subprogram cannot be loaded or is unavailable even though autoinstall is active, COBOL issues a message and abends (1029).

- ---

 ### Recursive calls in COBOL

-- If program A calls program B and program B attempts to call program A, Language Environment issues message IGZ0064S to CEEMSG and an abend (4038).
+If program A calls program B and program B attempts to call program A, Language Environment issues message IGZ0064S to CEEMSG and an abend (4038).

-- If program A and program B have the RECURSIVE keyword on the PROGRAM-ID, recursive calls are allowed.
+If program A and program B have the RECURSIVE keyword on the PROGRAM-ID, recursive calls are allowed.

----

 ### Passing parameters to a subprogram

-- Data can be passed by any of the standard CICS methods (COMMAREA, TWA, TCTUA, TS queues) if the called or linked subprogram is processed by the CICS translator.
+Data can be passed by any of the standard CICS methods (COMMAREA, TWA, TCTUA, TS queues) if the called or linked subprogram is processed by the CICS translator.

-- `EXEC CICS LINK`
-    - If the COMMAREA is used, its address must be passed in the LINK command.
-    - If the linked subprogram uses 24-bit addressing, and the COMMAREA is above the 16 MB line, CICS copies it to below the 16 MB line, and recopies it on return.
+For `EXEC CICS LINK` If the COMMAREA is used, its address must be passed in the LINK command, and if the linked subprogram uses 24-bit addressing, and the COMMAREA is above the 16 MB line, CICS copies it to below the 16 MB line, and recopies it on return.

-- Static COBOL call
-    - The CALL statement can pass DFHEIBLK and DFHCOMMAREA as the first two parameters, if the called program is to issue EXEC CICS requests, or the called program can issue EXEC CICS ADDRESS commands.
-    - The COMMAREA is optional but if other parameters are passed, a dummy COMMAREA must also be passed.
+For Static COBOL calls the CALL statement can pass DFHEIBLK and DFHCOMMAREA as the first two parameters, and if the called program is to issue EXEC CICS requests, or the called program can issue EXEC CICS ADDRESS commands, and the COMMAREA is optional but if other parameters are passed, a dummy COMMAREA must also be passed.

-    - The rules for nested programs can be different.
+The rules for nested programs can be different.

-- Dynamic COBOL call
-    - The CALL statement can pass DFHEIBLK and DFHCOMMAREA as the first two parameters, if the called program is to issue EXEC CICS requests, or the called program can issue EXEC CICS ADDRESS commands.
-    - The COMMAREA is optional but if other parameters are passed, a dummy COMMAREA must also be passed.
+For Dynamic COBOL call the CALL statement can pass DFHEIBLK and DFHCOMMAREA as the first two parameters, if the called program is to issue EXEC CICS requests, or the called program can issue EXEC CICS ADDRESS commands, and the COMMAREA is optional but if other parameters are passed, a dummy COMMAREA must also be passed.

-    - If the subprogram uses 24-bit addressing and any parameter is above the 16MB line, COBOL issues a message and abends (1033).
+If the subprogram uses 24-bit addressing and any parameter is above the 16MB line, COBOL issues a message and abends (1033).

- ---

 ### Return from a subprogram

-- `EXEC CICS LINK`
-    - The linked subprogram must return using either EXEC CICS RETURN or a native language return command such as the COBOL statement GOBACK
+For `EXEC CICS LINK` the linked subprogram must return using either EXEC CICS RETURN or a native language return command such as the

----
+COBOL statement GOBACK

-- Static or dynamic COBOL call
-    - The subprogram must return using a native language return statement such as the COBOL statement GOBACK or EXIT PROGRAM .
+For Static or dynamic COBOL call the subprogram must return using a native language return statement such as the COBOL statement GOBACK or EXIT
-    - The use of EXEC CICS RETURN in the called subprogram terminates the calling program.
+PROGRAM, and the use of EXEC CICS RETURN in the called subprogram terminates the calling program.

----

 ### Storage

-- `EXEC CICS LINK`
-    - On each entry to the linked subprogram, a new initialized copy of its `WORKING-STORAGE SECTION` is provided, and the run unit is reinitialized (in some circumstances, this can cause a performance degradation).
-    - On each entry to the linked subprogram, a new initialized copy of its LOCAL-STORAGE section is provided.
+For `EXEC CICS LINK` On each entry to the linked subprogram, a new initialized copy of its `WORKING-STORAGE SECTION` is provided, and the run unit is reinitialized (in some circumstances, this can cause a performance degradation), and on each entry to the linked subprogram, a new initialized copy of its LOCAL-STORAGE section is provided.

-- Static or dynamic COBOL call
-    - On the first entry to the subprogram within a CICS logical level, a new initialized copy of its WORKING-STORAGE SECTION is provided.
+For Static or dynamic COBOL calls on the first entry to the subprogram within a CICS logical level, a new initialized copy of its
-    - On subsequent entries to the called subprogram at the same logical level, the same WORKING STORAGE is provided in its last-used state, that is, no storage is freed, acquired, or initialized.
-    - If performance is unsatisfactory with LINK commands, COBOL calls might give improved results.
-    - On every entry to the subprogram in a CICS logical level, a new initialized copy of its LOCAL-STORAGE SECTION is provided.
+WORKING-STORAGE SECTION is provided, and on subsequent entries to the called subprogram at the same logical level, the same WORKING STORAGE is provided in its last-used state, that is, no storage is freed, acquired, or initialized, also if performance is unsatisfactory with LINK commands, COBOL calls might give improved results, and on every entry to the subprogram in a CICS logical level, a new initialized copy of its LOCAL-STORAGE SECTION is

----
+      provided.

 ### CICS condition, AID, and `abend` handling

 On every entry to the subprogram in a CICS logical level, a new initialized copy of its LOCAL-STORAGE SECTION is provided.

-- `EXEC CICS LINK`
-    - On entry to the called subprogram, no abend or condition handling is active
-    - Within the subprogram, the normal CICS rules apply
+For `EXEC CICS LINK` on entry to the called subprogram, no abend or condition handling is active, and within the subprogram, the normal CICS rules apply

-    - In order to establish an abend or condition handling environment, that exists for the duration of the subprogram, a new HANDLE command should be issued on entry to the subprogram
-    - In order to establish an abend or condition handling environment, that exists for the duration of the subprogram, a new HANDLE command should be issued on entry to the subprogram
+In order to establish an abend or condition handling environment, that exists for the duration of the subprogram, a new HANDLE command should be issued on entry to the subprogram.

-- Static or dynamic COBOL call
-    - If the dynamically called COBOL program abends, with Language Environment® and CBLPSHPOP ON, on entry to the called subprogram, no abend or condition handling is active.
+For Static or dynamic COBOL call if the dynamically called COBOL program abends, with Language Environment® and CBLPSHPOP ON, on entry to the called subprogram, no abend or condition handling is active.

-    - Within the subprogram, the normal CICS rules apply
-    - On entry to the called subprogram, COBOL issues a PUSH HANDLE to stack the calling program's condition or abend handlers.
+Within the subprogram, the normal CICS rules apply, and on entry to the called subprogram, COBOL issues a PUSH HANDLE to stack the calling program's condition or abend handlers.

-    - In order to establish an abend or condition handling environment that exists for the duration of the subprogram, a new HANDLE command should be issued on entry to the subprogram.
+In order to establish an abend or condition handling environment that exists for the duration of the subprogram, a new HANDLE command should be issued on entry to the subprogram.
-    - The environment that this creates remains in effect until either a further HANDLE command is issued or the subprogram returns control to the caller.

-    - The environment that this creates remains in effect until either a further HANDLE command is issued or the subprogram returns control to the caller.
+The environment that this creates remains in effect until either a further HANDLE command is issued or the subprogram returns control to the caller.

-        - If the dynamically called COBOL program abends with CBLPSHPOP OFF, and condition, AID, or abend handling for the calling program is active, the program ends with abend code APC2.
+If the dynamically called COBOL program abends with CBLPSHPOP OFF, and condition, AID, or abend handling for the calling program is active, the program ends with abend code APC2.

-        - For a statically called COBOL program, condition, AID, and abend handling remain in effect, irrespective of the setting of CBLPSHPOP.
+For a statically called COBOL program, condition, AID, and abend handling remain in effect, irrespective of the setting of CBLPSHPOP.

----

 \newpage